 Railway History Campus

-Train Shed Exhibit Building
+Train Shed Exhibit Hall

-The Train Shed Exhibit Building houses a mixture of large objects, ranging from our most historically significant and restored pieces like the Chapel Car Messenger of Peace and White River Lumber Co Caboose 001 to our most vulnerable to the weather pieces like Canadian Pacific Railway #25 which is currently housed in the building awaiting future restoration.
+The Train Shed Exhibit Hall houses a mixture of large objects, ranging from our most historically significant and restored pieces like the Chapel Car Messenger of Peace and White River Lumber Co Caboose 001 to our most vulnerable to the weather pieces like Canadian Pacific Railway #25 which is currently housed in the building awaiting future restoration.

-Conservation and Restoration Center
+Conservation and Restoration Workshop